Content

 pagination

-Global pagination configuration can be overridden in a Section.
+Global pagination configuration can be overridden in each Section.

 Example: